KatVentus/CustomerSuccessGuide/servicelevels.md

 24x7 acces to dedicated Csutomer Success Manager via Marketplacer customer support centre, chat and phone

-All issues will be reviewed within 8 business hours Severity 1 (critical) tickets will be actioned within 4 hours Severity 2 (major) tickets will be actioned within 8 business hours Severity 3 (minor) tickets will be actioned within 7 business days Severity 4 (cosmetic) tickets will be actioned within 14 business days
+All issues will be reviewed within 8 business hours

+Severity 1 (critical) tickets will be actioned within 4 hours

+Severity 2 (major) tickets will be actioned within 8 business hours

+Severity 3 (minor) tickets will be actioned within 7 business days

+Severity 4 (cosmetic) tickets will be actioned within 14 business days

+*Business hours are generally defined as:

+*8:30am to 5:30pm AEST/AEDT for Australian Customers
+*8:30am to 5:30pm PT/PDT for US Customers
+*8:30am to 5:30pm CET/CEST for European Customers